stat545ubc-2023/mda-SidneySaint/Milestone 2/SaintMDA21017.md

 <!------------------------- Write your answer here ---------------------------->

-I think I am much closer to ansering my research questions!
-Regarding 1 & 2 (do cancer sample raddi (Q1) and concavity (Q2) differ between malignant and benign tumours?): The histograms and between-group means seem to say yes!
+I think I am much closer to answering my research questions!
+Regarding 1 & 2 (do cancer sample raddi (Q1) and concavity (Q2) differ between malignant and benign tumors?): The histograms and between-group means seem to say yes!
 I could formally test this, but I am more interested in whether I can use these metrics to predict sample diagnosis (Q3).
 I can refine that question by asking both ‘can cancer radius and concavity be